-Role of the Board
+Composition and Role of the Board

-The Board sets the Company's strategy, ensuring that the necessary resources are in place to achieve the agreed priorities.
+The Board consists of Mike Irvine, Neil Adair and Richard Beresford and sets the Company's strategy, ensuring that the necessary resources are in place to achieve the agreed priorities.
 It is accountable to shareholders for the creation and delivery of long-term shareholder value.
 To achieve this, the Board directs and monitors the Company's affairs within a framework of controls which enable risk to be assessed and managed effectively.